Hello Bock family, Somer DelSignore here!

 5. Lower those Carbs!
 Ticks seek out carbon dioxide when searching for prey.
 The more carbohydrates we eat, the more carbon dioxide we breath off therefore attracting the attention of ticks.
 This goes for mosquitoes too!

 6. Soak up the Sun- a tick's anatomy prevents long term survival in low humidity.
 This is why we find them often in shady, brush covered areas.
 Stay in the sun!

 7. Evaluate your Lawn- deer and small rodents, particularly mice avoid certain plants and herbs.
 Try planting things like Mint, thyme, lavender, black-eyed susan, lemon balm, Mexican marigold and chrysanthemum around the perimeter of your lawn to keep deer and most small rodents out preventing ticks from hitching a ride.
 Coincidentally, mosquitoes, deer flies and black flies will stay away from most of these plants as well.
 Ticks will not cross a woodchip barrier.
 Creating these around the edge of your lawn will keep them away.
 Clean up brush and keep grass on the shorter side.
+You may also make or purchase tick tubes to place around your lawn's parameter.
 These changes to your lawn can create an unsuitable environment for ticks to thrive ultimately providing you and your family some protection without the use of toxic chemical sprays.